 - Sign in to your existing ID.me account or create a new account, then then follow the prompts to verify your identity.

+ID.me supports video calls in over 240 languages.
 If you’re unable to complete your video call in English, there are a few options to verify your identity with a Video Chat Agent:

 Option 1: Request a Video Chat Agent in your language